 We fully support treatment approaches which:

-But like Cochrane, that review included studies using the Oxford definition, which may include patients with other fatiguing conditions (see above).
-In 2016, the AHRQ reanalysed the evidence after excluding the Oxford studies and found insufficient evidence of effectiveness for GET, noting that studies using definitions requiring hallmark criteria such as post-exertional malaise were “blatantly missing.”
+In 2016, the AHRQ reanalysed the evidence after excluding Oxford-criteria studies and found insufficient evidence of effectiveness for GET, noting that studies using definitions requiring hallmark criteria such as post-exertional malaise were “blatantly missing.”
+It concluded that the Oxford criteria comes with a “high risk of including patients who may have an alternate fatiguing illness, or whose illness resolves spontaneously with time.”